motion/orbit/next.md

 # me

 - return focus to previous window on hide ora
-- fix navigating around the app to be faster
-- fix navigating to not flicker when moving between things
 - get a bundle of app built
 - test bundle onboarding process
 - super basic onboarding window